-October 4-10 is Mental Illness Awareness Week (MIAW), an annual national public education campaign designed to help raise the awareness of mental illness.
-This year's theme, What People with Mental Illness Want You to Know, is part of the National Alliance on Mental Illness’ (NAMI) larger campaign, You Are Not Alone that features the stories of people affected by mental illness to fight stigma, inspires others and educates the broader public.
-This awareness week also coincides with National Depression Screening Day on October 8.
+October 3-9 is Mental Illness Awareness Week (MIAW), an annual national public education campaign, led by the National Alliance on Mental Illness (NAMI), designed to help raise the awareness of mental illness.
+This year's theme, Together for Mental Health, focuses on the importance of advocating for better care for people with mental illness.
+This awareness week also coincides with National Depression Screening Day on October 7.

 What to know – key points